Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   - A reported property named `manufacturer` with a `string` value for the name of the device manufacturer.
   - A reported property named `model` with a `string` value for the name of the device model.
   - A reported property named `swVersion` with a `string` value for the software version running on the device.
-  - A reported property named `osName` with a `string` value for the name of the operating system runnong on the device.
+  - A reported property named `osName` with a `string` value for the name of the operating system running on the device.
   - A reported property named `processorArchitecture` with a `string` value for the name of the device architecture.
   - A reported property named `processorManufacturer` with a `string` value for the name of the device's processor manufacturer.
   - A reported property named `totalStorage` with a `double` value for the total storage in KiB on the device.